-When looking for space to build a ballfield or a complex of fields, there are several factors that should be considered during the planning stage.
+There are several factors that you should consider when you are determining how much space you need to build a ballfield or a complex.
 In many cases, it is not just the ball diamond that is being built.
-Typically there are additional features to consider such as, dugouts, bathrooms, concession areas, storage facilities, bleachers, drainage swales, parking and even buffer zones that may need to be built as well.
+Often there are additional features to consider: dugouts, bathrooms, concession areas, storage facilities, bleachers, drainage swales, parking — even buffer zones — that may need to be built as well.

-For the ballfield portion, the table below gives you rough estimates for the area needed for various sized ballfields allowing adequate space for field amenities such as bleachers, dugouts, fences, lights and scoreboards.
+For the ballfield portion, these tables give you estimates for the area typically needed for the most common size ballfields.
+These sizes include adequate space for field amenities, such as bleachers, dugouts, fences, lights and scoreboards.

-Remember, your parking lot is a piece of the puzzle that can use up a lot of space in a hurry.
-You can use 20 spaces as the starting point for the minimum amount of parking at a ballfield.
-20 spaces will need approximately 0.3 acre.
-For each additional parking space you’ll need to add another 0.015 acre per space.
+Remember, your parking lot is a piece of the puzzle, too.
+It can use up a lot of space in a hurry.
+Factor in twenty spaces as a starting point.
+That’s the minimum number of parking spaces for a ballfield.
+Twenty spaces require approximately 0.3 acre, and you’ll need another 0.015 acre for each additional parking space.

 |65′ bases (275′ fence)||2.5 acres|

 |60′ bases (200′ fence)||1.5 acres|